-The fundamental investment restrictions below may be changed only with the approval of a "vote of a majority of the outstanding voting securities" of the Fund.
-A "vote of a majority of the outstanding voting securities" of the Fund means the lesser of (i) 67% or more of the shares at a meeting if the holders of more than 50% of the outstanding shares are present or represented by proxy or (ii) more than 50% of the outstanding shares.
-Except for investment restrictions designated as fundamental in the Fund's Prospectus or in this SAI, the investment policies described in the Fund's Prospectus, or this SAI are not fundamental and may be changed without shareholder approval.
+The fundamental investment restrictions below may be changed only with the approval of a "vote of a majority of the outstanding voting securities" of the Funds.
+A "vote of a majority of the outstanding voting securities" of the Funds means the lesser of (i) 67% or more of the shares at a meeting if the holders of more than 50% of the outstanding shares are present or represented by proxy or (ii) more than 50% of the outstanding shares.
+Except for investment restrictions designated as fundamental in the Funds' Prospectus or in this SAI, the investment policies described in the Funds' Prospectus or this SAI are not fundamental and may be changed without shareholder approval.

-If a percentage policy set forth in the Prospectus or one of the following percentage investment restrictions is adhered to at the time a security is purchased, later changes in a percentage will not be considered a violation of the policy or restriction unless any excess or deficiency exists immediately after and as a result of such purchase or pertains to the Fund's limitations on borrowing and investment in illiquid securities.
+If a percentage policy set forth in the Prospectus or one of the following percentage investment restrictions is adhered to at the time a security is purchased, later changes in a percentage will not be considered a violation of the policy or restriction unless any excess or deficiency exists immediately after and as a result of such purchase or pertains to the Funds' limitations on borrowing and investment in illiquid securities.

 Fundamental Investment Restrictions.
-The following investment restrictions are fundamental policies and, as such, may not be changed without the approval of a "vote of a majority of the outstanding voting securities)."
-The Fund may not:
+The following investment restrictions are fundamental policies and, as such, may not be changed without the approval of a "vote of a majority of the outstanding voting securities.